-There are now 210 clubs on Pitchero using the donations tool, since it was introduced in April.
+There are hundreds of clubs on Pitchero using the donations tool, since it was introduced in 2020.

 In this article, I’ll give you an overview of the donations tool and how it works.
 We’ll explore more recent features to take advantage of and flag up some case studies from fundraising clubs.

 Put simply, clubs can quickly create a product in their online shop, add a name, product description and start to receive online donations.

 The fundraising tool has had new features added since its launch in Spring, so clubs can:

 - View names of people who have donated

 How are clubs benefitting right now?